hphelion/documentation/migration-details.md

 <img src="media/images-details-screen-1212.png" width="580" alt="" />

 ## Preparing a volume for migration ## {#PrepVolume}

 The next step in transitioning your data to version 13.5 is to prepare your volume (and associated data) for migration.
-When you migrate a block volume, it must be available; that is, not attached to an instance or running as an instance.
-You also need to be aware that when you migrate a volume, it must be available, and all snapshots and volumes created from those snapshots are migrated as well.
+When you migrate a block volume, **it must be available**; that is, not attached to an instance or running as an instance.
+You also need to be aware that when you migrate a volume all snapshots and volumes created from those snapshots are migrated as well.

 ###Detaching a block volume### {#DetachingBlock}